KIPO Patent Drawing Requirements 2026: Korean Filing Checklist & Examples

 The more complex the invention, the more important this consistency becomes.

-How PatentFig Supports Korean Filing Workflows
+How PatentFig AI Supports Korean Filing Workflows

-PatentFig helps teams convert rough sources into cleaner patent-oriented figures by standardizing presentation earlier in the workflow.
+PatentFig AI helps teams convert rough sources into cleaner patent-oriented figures by standardizing presentation earlier in the workflow.
 Instead of waiting until the final drafting pass to solve consistency issues, teams can build figure discipline into the first round of generation and revision.

 That is especially helpful when the source material starts as: